brainstormforce/astra-widgets/readme.txt

 3. Navigate to Appearance -> Widgets to access the widgets available from the plugin.

 == Changelog ==

+= 1.2.15 =
+- Improved codebase for improved security.
+(Props to Patchstack.).

 = 1.2.14 =
 - Fix: Astra Widgets - Address widget Font turns to Italic style.